Paternity Lawyers in Lee’s Summit, MO

 Contact Us Today For A Professional Paternity Action Consultation

 Our child support attorneys have assisted many clients in establishing paternity in Missouri including Cass County, Clay County, Jackson County, Johnson County, Lafayette County, Platte County, and Other Surrounding Counties.
-Each paternity case varies in complexity and our paternity action attorneys are experts in handling divorce, paternity actions and other complex situations that arise.
+Each paternity case varies in complexity and our paternity action attorneys help with handling divorce, paternity actions and other complex situations that arise.
 Our paternity lawyers will review your case to ensure we handle it in a timely, quick and affordable manner.
 Let our Lees Summit Missouri Custody Lawyers at Leonard Rodarte Siegel, LLC work for you.
 Contact us at 816-836-9950 or contact us online.